 Wei Wuxian swallowed and replied, “I can’t tell you.
 It would make you more miserable if I did.”

 His words only served to make her shake with silent sobs.

 He stroked her hand with his cold and clammy fingers.
 He knew his decision to be sound; he knew how badly she would take to knowing how he had lived in the months before he escaped the Burial Mounds, and he knew that should she learn of it, she would grow sick with guilt herself.

 As for the rest, it was as Zhu Yuansu said: Wei Wuxian should feel lucky to have a family at all.

 “I’m fine, shijie,” he told her as gently as he could.

 Her chair groaned against the wooden floor when she left it to kneel by his bed.
 Wei Wuxian did not protest the arm she spread over his middle despite the nausea still clogging up his chest and throat, and simply let her hold him and dampen his sheets with tears.
-He stroked her hair with his free hand, breathed in the cool beta-scent of her which always roamed through the halls of the Lotus Pier.
+He stroked her hair with his free hand, breathed in the cool zhongyong-scent of her which always roamed through the halls of the Lotus Pier.
 She cried silently against him.
-Never did her hand let go of his.
+Her hand never let go of his.